8.1 Writing at UTSC

 Centre for Teaching and Learning

-The Centre for Teaching and Learning (CTL) offers an extensive range of programming, in support of student learning, including the English Language Development Centre, Math and Stats Learning Centre, Presentation Skills support, and TA support.
+The Centre for Teaching and Learning (CTL) offers an extensive range of programming, in support of student learning, including English Language Development Support, Math and Stats Learning Support, and TA Support.

 Other Student Services:

 Health & Wellness Centre

 Information and Instructional Technology Services

 Sexual Violence Prevention and Support (University of Toronto)